robisim74/angular-l10n/docs/spec/configuration.md

 ---

-## Getting browser language
+## How the language is defined at the first loading
-Depending on the configuration, the library will automatically try to get the language from the browser or not:
+Depending on the configuration, the library tries to define the language:

 **If you set the language**